jmettraux/flay/README.md

 # flay

 A script for playing .flac files on OpenBSD.
+A stupid console music player.

 ## license